-Just under 60 percent of the wildlife area is owned by WDFW, with the remainder managed by WDFW under a variety of agreements.
+Just under 60% of the wildlife area is owned by WDFW, with the remainder managed by WDFW under a variety of agreements.
 Ownership does not play a large role in how lands are managed, unless there are restrictions or conditions within the agreements.

-During the planning process for this management plan, a couple of unit names were changed and three small contiguous units were combined as one.
+During the planning process for this management plan, a couple unit names were changed, and three small contiguous units were combined as one.
 The number of wildlife area properties organized by units went from 17 to 15.
 The Nipper, Clark Pond, and Hope Valley units were combined under the name of Hope Valley.

 Previous Name New Name

 Headquarters (Sunnyside) Unit Sunnyside Unit

 WB-10 Wasteway Thompson Seeps Unit

 Nipper Hope Valley

 Clark Pond Hope Valley

 Hope Valley Hope Valley

-WB-10 Wasteway Nipper Clark Pond Thompson Seeps Uni Hope Valley Hope Valley